Iowa Birth Records Search

 You can contact the Iowa Department of Public Health at (515) 281-4944 for more information.

-Types of Iowa Birth Records
+Types of IA Birth Records

-Iowa offers certified copies of birth records upon request that are legal to use in all government-related activities such as obtaining a driver’s license, applying for a passport, school or the military.
+The state offers certified copies of birth records upon request that are legal to use in all government-related activities such as obtaining a driver’s license, applying for a passport, school or the military.

 If you have one of the small, wallet-sized certificates that were issued between 1993-2009 you can exchange it for free at any local registrar’s office.

-Iowa also offers commemorative certificates to be kept as a keepsake.
+State also offers commemorative certificates to be kept as a keepsake.
 These decorative copies are printed on special parchment paper with a gold foil border and image of the state with calligraphy writing.
 The governor signs all commemorative certificates and they cost $30 each.
 Processing time is about 60 days.

 Iowa’s current population is 3.16 million people.
 Since the last census in 2010, the population has risen 4.1%.
-Iowa ranks 29th in the country regarding population growth, with an average growth rate of 2.55% annually.
+It ranks 29th in the country regarding population growth, with an average growth rate of 2.55% annually.

-Iowa is the 26th largest state in America with 56,272 square miles of landmass.
+The State is the 26th largest state in America with 56,272 square miles of landmass.
 Regarding population density, there are 54.5 people for every square mile.
 Des Moines Iowa is the most populated city with over 210,000 people living there.
 Cedar Rapids is quick on its heels with a population of 130,405.

 Iowa was part of the Louisiana Purchase in 1803 but became its own territory in 1838.